 Lake Louise, located within the boundaries of Banff National Park in the Canadian Rockies, is home to the Lake Louise Ski Resort, renowned for its spectacular beauty and expansive skiing.
 With a versatile terrain spanning more than 4,200 acres, this is an exceptional resort for families and groups of all abilities.
-Recognised as the #1 Ski Resort in Canada at the prestigious 2017 World Ski Awards, Lake Louise has also been named one of the world’s top three freestyle resorts.
+Recognised as Canada's Best Ski Resort, it was also voted Top 3 World's Best Ski Resort and Top 3 Best Freestyle Resort at the 2019 prestigious World Ski Awards.
 The Lake Louise Ski Resort, together with Banff Sunshine & Mt Norquay, make up SkiBig3, a group of world-class ski resorts all located in close proximity and accessible with one multi-day lift pass.

 Food & Bars